 No Bull, Just Lunch at the Bullring – Seats Limited to 15!

 The Bullring was built in 1901 and was originally used as a pavilion for the study and judging of horses, cattle, sheep, and swine.
 Since then, the Bullring has been a popular bar/dance club and is now a coffeehouse run by the Central Students Association.
 Make new connections from other areas of campus or get out of the office with a colleague and join us for a delicious lunch and a fascinating introduction by our Bullring Lunch Hostess and Manager, Katrina Lindsay.
-Register Now

 Who's Who at the U: UofG Historical Walking Tour